-- the impact that taking underground water from both the Unconfined and Confined Aquifers may have on each aquifer - the impact that taking underground water from both the Unconfined and Confined Aquifers may have on adjacent water resources, prescribed or not - the impact that taking underground water from adjacent water resources (prescribed or not), may have on the water resources of the Peake, Roby and Sherlock PWA.
+- the impact of taking underground water from both the unconfined and confined aquifers - the impact that taking underground water from both the unconfined and confined aquifers may have on adjacent water resources, prescribed or not - the impact that taking underground water from adjacent water resources (prescribed or not), may have on the water resources of the Peake, Roby and Sherlock PWA.

-In cases where the potential effect of taking underground water is not anticipated, or unlikely to have a significant impact in these situations, monitoring and evaluation will enable a periodic review of the resource condition to identify any unforeseeable impacts throughout the life of the Plan.
+In cases where the potential effect of taking underground water is not anticipated, or unlikely to have a significant impact in these situations, monitoring and evaluation will enable a periodic review of the resource condition to identify any unforeseen impacts throughout the life of the Plan.

-3.1 | Impacts of taking from the Unconfined Aquifer
+3.1 Impacts of taking from the unconfined aquifer

-3.1.1 | Confined Aquifer
+3.1.1 Confined aquifer

-The low permeability confining layer (Ettrick formation) (Figure 2) hydraulically separates the Unconfined and Confined Aquifers restricting inter-aquifer leakage.
-An analysis comparing hydrographs from two monitoring wells drilled at the same site, one completed in the Unconfined Aquifer (PEK003) and the other in the Confined Aquifer (PEK002) (Figure 7), indicates that at the 2006/07 rate of taking underground water, there is no significant impact on the Confined Aquifer as a result of extraction from the Unconfined Aquifer.
-This suggests that the degree of hydraulic connection between the Unconfined and Confined Aquifers is low.
+The low permeability confining layer (Ettrick formation) (Figure 2) hydraulically separates the unconfined and confined aquifers restricting inter-aquifer leakage.
+An analysis comparing hydrographs from two monitoring wells drilled at the same site, one completed in the unconfined aquifer (PEK003) and the other in the confined aquifer (PEK002) (Figure 7), indicates that at the 2006/07 rate of taking underground water, there is no significant impact on the confined aquifer as a result of extraction from the unconfined aquifer.
+This suggests that the degree of hydraulic connection between the unconfined and confined aquifers is low.
 The effects on the salinity and the structural integrity of the aquifer are discussed in section 4.3.2 of this Plan.

-Taking underground water from the Unconfined Aquifer is unlikely to have a significant impact on the Confined Aquifer.
+Taking underground water from the unconfined aquifer is unlikely to have a significant impact on the confined aquifer.

-3.1.2 | Adjacent water resources
+3.1.2 Adjacent water resources

-There is no evidence that taking underground water from the Unconfined Aquifer within the Peake, Roby and Sherlock PWA will have any impact on adjacent water resources in the Mallee and Tintinara Coonalpyn PWAs.
+There is no evidence that taking underground water from the unconfined aquifer within the Peake, Roby and Sherlock PWA will have any impact on adjacent water resources in the Mallee and Tintinara Coonalpyn PWAs.

-The long-term effect of taking underground water from the Unconfined Aquifer is unlikely to have a significant impact on adjacent water resources.
+The long-term effect of taking underground water from the unconfined aquifer is unlikely to have a significant impact on adjacent water resources.

-3.2 | Impacts of taking from the Confined Aquifer
+3.2 Impacts of taking from the confined aquifer

-3.2.1 | Unconfined Aquifer
+3.2.1 Unconfined aguifer

-Hydrographs from observation wells indicate that the taking of underground water from the Confined Aquifer at 2006/07 rates does not significantly impact on the Unconfined Aquifer (Figure 7) due to the restriction of interaquifer leakage through the separating confining layer.
+Hydrographs from observation wells indicate that the taking of underground water from the confined aquifer at 2006/07 rates does not significantly impact on the unconfined aquifer (Figure 7) due to the restriction of interaquifer leakage through the separating confining layer.

-Taking underground water from the Confined Aquifer is not likely to have a significant long-term impact on the Unconfined Aquifer.
+Taking underground water from the confined aquifer is not likely to have a significant long-term impact on the unconfined aquifer.

-3.2.2 | Adjacent water resources
+3.2.2 Adjacent water resources